 - An IT-security council in charge of maintaining and evolving the IT-security measures and potential breaches of personal data security and IT-security incidents

-The list above is our current security measures.
-We will continue to review and improve them to ensure your Company’s data is safe with GatewayAPI.
+The list above is our security measures as of the time of writing.
+We will continue to review and improve them to ensure your company’s data is safe.

 Global SMS Gateway